jsassu20/Dell-DW1820a-Broadcom-BCM94350Zae-macOS-Full-Support/README.md

-# Complete solution for fully functioning Broadcom BCM4350 (DW1820a) in macOS Yosemite-Catalina
+# Broadcom BCM4350 (DW1820a) Completely Functional in macOS

+## Works with all variations of the card in Yosemite-Catalina

 Complete solution for for BCM4350 based wireless cards in MacOS.
 SOLVES ALL ISSUES ACROSS ALL CARDS